mp-se/pressuremon/src_docs/source/functionality.rst

 The main features
 -----------------

+* **Supports multiple I2C based pressure sensors from the vendor XIDIBEI**

+  XIDIBEI is a vendor that have several I2C based pressure sensors that are very accurate and have a wide range of connectors.
+Devices are stainless steel and food safe.

+* **Support custom Analog devices using external ADS1115 ADC**

+  Analog sensors are supported when using an external ADS1115 ADC chip.
+This is connected to the first I2C bus.
+You need to configure the following values; Minimum Voltage, Maximum Voltage, Minimum Pressure, Maximum Pressure.
+The device will then calculate the pressure based on the voltage reading.

 * **Operates in two modes measurement or configuration mode**

   In ``measurement mode`` it behaves wakes up and perform the measurements and sends the data to the defined services.
 This will only work when the device